 You can also purchase a notebook and use it for this task by keeping track of all the expenditure that goes into the project.

-After you have put the budget together, you should make sure to add an extra 10 or 20 percent to cover any changes, repairs, and upgrades that will occur during the remodeling process.
+Upon compiling the budget, ensure to allocate an additional 10 or 20 percent to account for any unexpected changes, repairs, or upgrades that may arise during the remodeling process.

 However, it will cost you from around $6.000 to $ 10,000 on average for a small to medium-sized bathroom.